|Elevation:||1,281 m (4,203 ft)||Prominence:||1,259 m|

 |Google Earth:||kml||Other names:|

-It is best to return the same way and perhaps treat yourself to a quick splash in the natural hot water bathing pool.
-Kalianda has some wonderful beaches to explore and transport back to Jakarta is rarely difficult to find.
+It is best to return the same way and treat yourself to a soak in the natural hot water bathing pools at Way Belerang.
+Kalianda has some wonderful beaches to explore and transport back to Jakarta is rarely difficult to find from the main road.

 |Permits||None required but take a photocopy of your passport photo page just incase.|

 |Water sources||Available at Pos 1 (550m) – but take sufficient supplies with you.|

 ‘Raja basah’ means ‘wet king’ in Indonesian!
 One Lampung resident explains that ‘raja’ also means ‘regal’ or ‘royal’.
 You might think that the ‘basa’ part could be due to the mountain receiving a considerable amount rain and cloud, however a more sensible explanation is that ‘basa’ is actually a contraction of ‘bahasa’ (language) and that the ‘Raja Bahasa’ (King of Language) was a historical local leader who successfully brought together different ethnic groups living in Lampung to work with each other together, united.